hapi-robo/temi-welcomingmode-b2b/README.md

 # temi Welcoming Mode B2B
 This is an example skill that uses temi's Welcoming Mode.

+**Note that this app is no longer officially supported by temi as of release 124.**

 ## Setup
 Clone and compile from source.